robinucar/python_beginning/README.md

 ## I am learning Python

-## In this repository I covered the core concept of Python variables, datatypes, files function.
+## In this repository I covered the core concept of Python.
+Which are variables, datatypes, files function, loops, conditionals etc.